deverestHood/deverestHood/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Everest
 ===============================================================================================================================

-Front-end Web Developer
+Frontend Developer
 -----------------------

-I’m a charismatic, self-driven front-end web developer overcoming my fear of failure through continuous learning in the pursuit of knowledge and personal growth.
+I’m a charismatic, self-driven frontend developer overcoming my fear of failure through continuous learning in the pursuit of knowledge and personal growth.
 As a reformed perfectionist, I embrace failures and setbacks as opportunities for improvement.
 My creative mindset helps me find innovative ways to make a positive impact, while my empathetic communication style fosters the meaningful connections necessary for collectively creating a more livable future on Earth.
 I’m passionate about being a force for good and making a positive impact wherever I go and am committed to utilizing my technical and interpersonal skills and abilities to this end.

 * 🌍  I'm based in Atlanta, GA
 * 🖥️  See [my portfolio](http://everesthood.super.site)